COAST Officers and Board of Directors

 A Brief History

 The Coalition for Sustainable Transportation (COAST) promotes convenient transportation alternatives for everyone including the one-third of the population who, by choice or necessity, does not drive.
 We survey community members about their transportation needs and communicate with government officials and planners to ensure the needs are addressed in the transportation funding process.
 Our outreach is diverse.
-We represent farm workers in North County; children in our local schools and commuters desperate for alternatives to driving.
+We represent farm workers in North County; children in our local schools and commuters desperate for alternatives to driving and traffic congestion.
 COAST began in 1993 as a group of volunteers active in alternative transportation issues.
 Our group was interested in practical alternatives to the widening of Highway 101 being considered at that time.
-In the process, we helped redefine the project area as a “corridor” including all modes of transportation along and across 101 rather than within the narrow strip of mainline freeway.
+In the process, we helped redefine the project area as a “corridor” including all modes of transportation along and across the 101 rather than within the narrow strip of mainline freeway.
 COAST was influential in developing the City of Santa Barbara’s updated Circulation Element that is recognized as a turning point in local transportation policies.
-We have been engaged in many transportation related projects including the South Coast Transit Plan, Highway 101 Design Guidelines, North County Unmet Transit Needs, Highway 101 Operational Improvements, 101 in Motion, Safe Routes to School (SR2S) and South Coast Commuter Rail (www.CoastalRailNow.org).
-COAST incorporated in 2001 as a 501(c)3 organization to continue a broad range of educational activities.
+We have been engaged in many transportation related projects including the South Coast Transit Plan, Highway 101 Design Guidelines, North County Unmet Transit Needs, Highway 101 Operational Improvements, 101 in Motion, Safe Routes to School (SR2S) and South Coast Commuter Rail.
+COAST incorporated in 2001 as a 501(c)3 organization to continue a broad range of educational activities and we continue today to advocate for healthy and environmentally beneficial transportation alternatives.

 Here are some of our signature achievements since our incorporation in 2002: